NATIONAL BOARD REGISTRY EXAMINATION – THE AMERICAN REGISTRY OF RADIOLOGIC TECHNOLOGY

 The ASRT is the only nationally recognized professional society representing all radiologic technologists in the United States today.
 The primary reason the ASRT was organized was to be able to present educational opportunities to the technologists of the United States and to promote the art and science of radiography.

 THE JOINT REVIEW COMMITTEE ON EDUCATION IN RADIOLOGIC TECHNOLOGY

 The JRCERT is the national accrediting agency for schools in radiologic technology.
 Cape Fear Community College is fully accredited by the JRCERT.
 A copy of the STANDARDS is available for anyone who wishes in the faculty offices and on the JRCERT web site.
-If a student alleges non-compliance with any of these STANDARDS, he/she should direct it in writing to the Health Science Department Chair or the Dean of Vocational Technology.
+If a student alleges non-compliance with any of these STANDARDS, he/she should direct it in writing to the Allied Health Department Chair or the Dean of Health Science.

 NORTH CAROLINA SOCIETY OF RADIOLOGIC TECHNOLOGISTS

 The NCSRT is a statewide professional group for Radiologic Technologists.
 Students are eligible for membership in the special student category.
 Application for membership forms are available on-line or from the Program Director.
 Students are encouraged to join the NCSRT.

 The most recent trends from the Bureau of Labor and Statistics for Radiologic Technologist.